Differences Between High School and College

 During the high school years, much of the responsibility for accommodating your disability fell to school personnel, and your parents served as your primary advocates.
 Even though you were required to participate in case conferences and the implementation of your Individual Education Plan (IEP) you may have felt more on the "sidelines."
 As you transition to college, your parents no longer serve as your primary advocates and you are asked to assume this role.
 It is important you understand you will be expected to seek out the services you need, provide adequate documentation of your disability, self-identify your need for accommodations, and follow-through with your assigned responsibilities in the accommodation process.

-Some of the confusion surrounding the transition from high school to college for students with disabilities can be traced to the fact that colleges and high schools are governed by different laws.
+Some of the confusion surrounding the transition from high school to college for students with disabilities can be traced to the fact that different laws govern colleges and high schools.
 The Individuals with Disabilities Education Act (IDEA) is no longer applicable as students transition to college and IEP’s, mandated by IDEA, are no longer required at the college level.
 Even Section 504 of the Rehabilitation Act of 1973 (Section 504) has different provisions for colleges than were in place for K-12 schools.
 IDEA and Section 504 mandate K-12 schools provide assessments to identify students with disabilities; however, when students enter college they bear the responsibility for providing evidence of their need for specific accommodations.
-In addition, Section 504 does not require colleges to provide accommodations that will fundamentally alter the essential academic requirements of a course or field of study, such as modified tests and assignments; or those which are for personal use and study, such as tutors and personal assistants; and only requires the provision of accommodations that are considered “reasonable.”
+In addition, Section 504 does not require colleges to provide accommodations that will fundamentally alter the essential academic requirements of a course or field of study, such as modified tests, or provide attendants, equipment or technology that is used primarily for personal use or study, such as tutors, and only requires the provision of accommodations that are considered “reasonable.”